graphcore/poptorch/README.md

 cmake ../poptorch -DSDK_DIR=${SDK_PATH} -GNinja
 ```

-By default PopTorch will be built in release mode, to build in debug mode add `-DCMAKE_BUILD_TYPE=Debug`
+By default PopTorch will be built in release mode, to build in debug mode add `-DCMAKE_BUILD_TYPE=Debug`.

+To build the documentation, add `-DBUILD_DOCS=ON`.
+The HTML and PDF documentation will be generated in `docs/`.

 6. Compile the PopTorch libraries